valentina-b/book-my-wedding-wish/README.md

 Owner features:

 1. **Unique wishlist creation** - a feature that allows users to create their wishlists by submitting a unique wishlist name.
 The app validates the submitted name and encourages a new one if needed.
 It is important the name is unique because it appears in the link to the wishlist.
-The name cannot be edited afterwards - thought he owner has the possibility to delete the whole wishlist and create a new one if neeeded.
+The name cannot be edited afterwards - thought the owner has the possibility to delete the whole wishlist and create a new one if needed.
-1. **Additional wishlist information** - a feature that let's the wishlist owners customize their wishlist preview by adding wishlist description, header image, wedding details and customize the header colour of the wishlist (i.e. choosing the wishlist theme).
+1. **Additional wishlist information** - a feature that lets the wishlist owners customise their wishlist preview by adding wishlist description, header image, wedding details and customize the header colour of the wishlist (i.e. choosing the wishlist theme).
-1. **Add presents to the list** - a feature that let's the owners add presents to the list.
+1. **Add presents to the list** - a feature that lets the owners add presents to the list.
 The older presents appear at the top of the page.
 1. **Edit presents** - a feature that allows the owners to edit a submitted present's details.
 1. **Delete presents** - a feature that allows the owners delete the presents they don't want to have on the list.
 1. **Edit wishlist** - a feature that allows the owners to edit wishlist information.
 The wishlist name and the theme are not editable.
 Name can't be edited to preserve the uniqueness